CDRussell/cdrussell.github.io/_posts/2022-01-19-comparing-standardtestdispatcher-and-unconfinedtestdispatcher.md

 - [UnconfinedTestDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/kotlinx.coroutines.test/-unconfined-test-dispatcher.html)

 ### StandardTestDispatcher
-A standard test dispatcher does not execute any tasks right away.
-Instead, it has a test coroutine scheduler which exposes functions like `advanceTimeBy`, `runCurrent` which control when tasks get executed.
+A standard test dispatcher **does not execute any tasks** automatically.
 When coroutines are launched with this dispatcher, instead of executing immediately they are left in a pending state.
-What this means is that when testing code which launches coroutines (e.g., using `launch { }` ), **they will not be launched automatically**.

 This gives you full control over what is executed and when, so that you use that fine control to assert your code is working as expected.

 #### If coroutines don't automatically run when using StandardTestDispatcher, how do you make them run?
 You can access the `TestCoroutineScheduler` linked to the `StandardTestDispatcher` which provides methods for controlling the execution state of pending tasks.
 The following functions can be called directly from inside your `runTest` block.

 [`runCurrent()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/kotlinx.coroutines.test/-test-coroutine-scheduler/run-current.html)
 - _runs the pending tasks that have been scheduled until current virtual time_
+- _execution order of your coroutines is guaranteed_

 [`advanceUntilIdle()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/kotlinx.coroutines.test/-test-coroutine-scheduler/advance-until-idle.html)
 - _runs all pending tasks_